naijaping/List-newest-members/readme.txt

 3. Go to your widget area and look for "Newest Members"

-4. Drag it to your widget and you are done....
+4. Drag it to your widget and set any total number of members to show. you are done....

 == Screenshots ==